Accessibility statement for the DWP login and identification service

 Compliance status

-This service is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances listed below.
+This service is fully compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.

 Content that’s not within the scope of the accessibility regulations.